foss-xtensa/Bin_And_Quant/README.md

 # 2. Vision Models
 The slim/ folder in the main branch provides the code to apply B&Q on the vision models.

-The results of B&Q applied on uint8 models: